AMH, PCOS, and Infertility

 Vitamin D

-Vitamin D is a fat-soluble vitamin that helps to regulate hormones, but people with PCOS often have lower levels of vitamin D that researchers link to cycle disruptions, insulin resistance, and high androgens.
+Vitamin D is a fat-soluble vitamin that helps to regulate hormones, but people with PCOS often have lower levels of vitamin D25 that researchers link to cycle disruptions, insulin resistance, and high androgens.
 There are vitamin D receptors all over the body, including the reproductive organs, suggesting its role in reproductive health.

 Melatonin

-A small study found that when women with PCOS took melatonin for six months, AMH levels dropped along with testosterone levels into a normal range, and menstrual cycles normalized.
+A small study29 found that when women with PCOS took melatonin for six months, AMH levels dropped along with testosterone levels into a normal range, and menstrual cycles normalized.
 This is only one study, but it shows promise.

 Inositol Supplement